 One of the most fascinating trees ever.

 It's quite peculiar and it lends itself to any photo editing style.
-These two final images are my two favorites.
+I edited two different versions of this cannonball tree.

-In the image above, I used two textures and two vignette layers to morph the actual scene into a fantastic landscape I imagined...
+In the first, I used two textures and two vignette layers and I made the scene dark and mysterious.
+It's a fantasy landscape in my imagination.

-Meet the Kapok tree... what fabulous character!
+Meet the Kapok tree below... what fabulous character!
 I want to wrap my arms around it.... but my arms aren't long enough!

 Gnarls, bumps, feet, hidden faces... all there.
 See them?
 They popped with a magical process - HDR.
 Amazing detail!